Making a Complaint

-You can register the complaint with the person dealing with your matter or the Complaints Partner.
-He is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
+You can register the complaint with the person dealing with your matter, their supervisor or the complaints handling director, Esther Booth.
+She is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 Investigating the complaint

-(1) We will acknowledge the complaint within seven days.
+(1) The complaints handling director will acknowledge the complaint within seven days.

 (2) We will conduct a full investigation and an independent review of the matter.

 (3) We aim to respond in full within 28 days.
 However, if the complaint is of a more complex nature we will require more time but we will let the complainant know when they will receive a full response.

 (4) We will reply to the complainant, usually in writing to tell them of our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.

 (5) If the complainant in the first instance made their complaint to the person dealing with the matter or their supervisor and is dissatisfied with the outcome, or the way the complaint has been handled, the complainant may reply to the complaints handling director who will make such further investigations as are necessary.

 (6) The complaints handling director will inform the complainant of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to her.

 (7) If still unresolved at this stage, the complainant may take their complaint to the Legal Ombudsman.
 They will have to bring their complaint to the Legal Ombudsman: